sky-uk/kafka-message-scheduler/README.md

 ## How it works

-The Kafka Message Scheduler (KMS, for short) consumes messages from a source topic.
+The Kafka Message Scheduler (KMS, for short) consumes messages from configured source (schedule) topics.
 On this topic:
 -  message keys are "Schedule IDs" - string values, with an expectation of uniqueness
 -  message values are Schedule messages, encoded in Avro binary format according to the [Schema](#schema).